Sexually transmitted infections in the pornography industry: Limitations and criticism

 As the Centers for Disease Control and Prevention (CDC) recommends screening for Herpes only in symptomatic cases, most STI tests do not include screening for either HSV-1 or HSV-2 strain unless specifically ordered by the physician.
 Meanwhile, asymptomatic persons positive for the virus can transmit it sexually.

 Porn actors are not tested for HPV either.
-A test for HPV isn't normally included in a standard STI screening for people under 30, as many of the HPV strains clear on their own.
+A test for HPV is not normally included in a standard STI screening for people under 30, as many of the HPV strains clear on their own.
 It's however recommend once for every five years in people above 30.

 Legislation

-Regulations to limit the spread of HIV Virus
+Regulations to limit the spread of HIV

 Due to this limited outbreak, the California State government considered regulating the industry.
 Some proposed to mandate the wearing of condoms during sexually explicit scenes.
 Industry insiders say this would ruin sales since the unprotected content is one of the selling points of some of their films.
 They say the wearing of condoms ruins the sexual fantasies of many viewers.
 Insiders say that such regulation would force the industry underground, out of California or overseas where it would be more prone to health risks for performers.
 The non-profit Adult Industry Medical Health Care Foundation (AIM Healthcare) worked with the government, to develop policies that both the industry and the government would find acceptable.